Get insider access

 Weighted Frequency Mismatch

-The Focal Bathys have outstanding imaging via Bluetooth, which isn't surprising.
-This manufacturer is known for their driver's craftsmanship, and most of the products we've tested from them have well-matched drivers.
+The Focal Bathys have great imaging via Bluetooth, which isn't surprising.
+Most of the products we've tested from Focal have well-matched drivers.
 Our unit is no exception, and the L/R drivers are matched in group delay, ensuring tight bass and transparent treble.
 They're also well-matched in phase, amplitude, and frequency response, which results in the accurate placement of objects like voices in the stereo image.
 Even if you switch to the USB-DAC mode, you can expect imaging to perform similarly compared to Bluetooth.

 Sound